3 Simple Tips for Preventing Water Damage in Your Wine Cellar

 Tip #1: Have Your Cooling Unit Inspected Annually.

 At least once a year, you should have a licensed HVAC-R technician inspect your cooling unit.
 The technician can check every operational aspect of the system.
 He or she can also top up the refrigerant charge and perform various other maintenance and inspection tasks.
 The technician will let you know if anything’s wrong with the unit and repair it if necessary.
-This will help keep the unit in top condition and greatly extend its life.
-Any potential leaks or clogs can more easily be caught in advance when a licensed tech inspects the unit on a regular basis.
+This will help keep the unit in top condition and significantly extend its life.
+Any potential leaks or clogs can more easily be caught in advance when a licensed tech inspects the unit regularly.

 NOTE: You should not personally attempt to make any repairs to your WhisperKOOL cooling unit, as this will void the warranty.